-Oil & Gas Systems
+Oil and Gas Systems

 Our Oil and Gas Systems division designs and manufactures valves and vessel products for the oil and gas refining market.
-Primary products include coke deheading systems, fluidic catalytic cracking unit ("FCCU") components, relief valves, pressure protection systems, engineering design tools for chemical refining and process industries, and web-enabled control systems for refinery monitoring and process control.
+Primary products include coke unheading systems, fluidic catalytic cracking unit ("FCCU") components, relief valves, pressure protection systems, super vessels, and engineering design tools for the refining, chemical and process industries, and web-enabled control systems for refinery monitoring and process control.

-Our coke deheading system, which includes top and bottom unheading valves, isolation valves, cutting tools, and valve automation, process control, and protection systems, enables safer coke drum operation during the refining process.
-Included in this portfolio of products is the DeltaGuard coke-drum unheading valve, an advancement in coke-drum unheading technology.
+Our coke unheading system, which includes top and bottom unheading valves, isolation valves, cutting tools, and valve automation, process control, and protection systems, enables safer coke drum operation during the refining process.
+Included in this portfolio of products is the coke-drum unheading valve, an advancement in coke-drum unheading technology.
 Our patented technology is remotely operated, therefore inherently safe, easy to operate, reliable, cost effective, and can be configured for any coke-drum application.